Creating an AI-powered

 The Most Challenging Piece of UX Writing

-The result was a set of pieces of UX Writing used to train the output to create a consistent tone of voice.
+The result was a set of UX writing guidelines and example copy used to train the system’s output, creating a consistent, empathetic tone of voice that could flex across different publishers.

 The Dashboard UI